AGLDWG/guidelines/PID-URI-Guidelines-v2.1.md

 * *Submitting Organization* is free to use allocated IRIs

 ### 8.3 Required Metadata
-Metadata to be supplied for the registration of a Linked Data register, and thus the allocation of a IRI for it, must constitute a valid record for such within the AGLDWG LD Resource Catalogue.
+Metadata to be supplied for the registration of a Linked Data top-level register, and thus the allocation of a IRI for it, must constitute a valid record for such within the AGLDWG LD Resource Catalogue.
 Record validity is determined using the process outlined in [Appendix B](#app-b).

 Entries in the AGLDWG LD Resource Catalogue are public from submission onwards.